Beyonce Reportedly Banned Photographers From Taking Her Picture During Kobe Bryant Memorial Performance

 An insider spoke to the publication about the photo ban and said the singer is extremely selective about which pictures of her performances get released.
 The source called it surprising and said there was no such ban at the memorial for other stars such as Michael Jackson.

-“It is so offensive to Kobe’s family and the fans, Beyonce is so controlling of her image — she usually only allows approved selected images of her to be released,” the source told Page Six, “So no photographers at the Kobe memorial were allowed to take her picture.”
+“It is so offensive to Kobe’s family and the fans, Beyonce is so controlling of her image — she usually only allows approved selected images of her to be released,” the source told Page Six, “So no photographers at the Kobe memorial were allowed to take her picture,” the source added.

-They allege that during Beyonce’s performance of her songs “XO” and “Halo” a member of Staples Center staff was sent out to ensure that no photographers were taking her picture, or had their cameras pointed in her direction.
+They allege that during Beyonce’s performance of her songs “XO” and “Halo,” a member of Staples Center staff was sent out to ensure that no photographers were taking her picture or had their cameras pointed in her direction.

 Beyoncé opens Kobe & Gianna's Celebration of Life with one of his favorite songs.